FermiParadox/TorBrowser_mouse_track_deanon/README.md

 There are probably many similar ways the user can be deanonymized.
 Not all are examined here.

+# Results
+I tested it on my PC with Tor and another browser:
+ - The match is **extremely accurate** when using **CTR TAB in Tor**.

+ - It is **very accurate in Tor-to-normal**, but less so due to speed.
+It can be further improved by projecting the mouse track on the border of the browser.

+This has to be tested with real data (double-blind).
+Also, just to make sure, it has to be independently verified by other researchers.

 ### Tor might be unaware of this attack...

 [Official page:](https://support.torproject.org/tbb/tbb-17/)